Direct Access for Conjunctive Queries with Negations: An optimal yet inefficient algorithm

-The Zero-Clique Conjecture is a widely believed conjecture in the domain of fine grained complexity saying that for every $k$ and $\varepsilon>0$, there is no randomized algorithm with complexity $\bigo(n^{k-\varepsilon})$ able to decide whether there exists a $k$-clique whose edge weights sum to $0$ in a edge-weighted graph.
+The value $\iota(Q,\prec)$ is a function that only depends on $Q$ and the chosen order and characterizes the optimal preprocessing time needed.
+We do not need the precise definition of this function yet as only its existence is necessary for the lower bound.
+More details on this parameter will be presented in \cref{sec:hyperorder-width}.
+The Zero-Clique Conjecture is a widely believed conjecture in the domain of fine-grained complexity saying that for every $k$ and $\varepsilon>0$, there is no randomized algorithm with complexity $\bigo(n^{k-\varepsilon})$ able to decide whether there exists a $k$-clique whose edge weights sum to $0$ in a edge-weighted graph.
 In other words, unless such algorithm exists, the best preprocessing one can hope for to solve direct access tasks of positive join queries is $\bigo(|\db|^{\iota(Q,\prec)})$.
 In \cite{bringmann2022tight}, complexities in \cref{thm:complexity-posqueries} are given in terms of data complexity but it is not hard to see that the dependency on $|Q|$ is polynomial for constant $\iota(Q,\prec)$.